Ska1er/auth-reg-system/README.md

 # auth-reg-system
-System of authorization and registration in PHP
+Simple system of authorization and registration in PHP